datacg/covid-19-death-rate/README.md

 ## Installation <a name="installation"></a>

-The application is only a notebook file from Jupyter Notebook, with Python 3.*.
+The application is only a notebook file from Jupyter Notebook (Python 3.*).

 ## About this Project<a name="motivation"></a>